jerzydziewierz/PMBOK-doc-templates/PMBOK templates/Project Management Plans/Additional components/Management reviews.md

+# Management reviews

 Identifies the points in the project when the project manager and relevant stakeholders will review the project progress to determine if performance is as expected, or if preventive or corrective actions are neccessary